 You may recognize the title of this post as an excerpt from Shakespeare’s Romeo and Juliet.
 I chose that title because this post is about my flower photography.
-It’s about the road I traveled from my first flower photo which was done for fun, to making a business of selling cards with my flower photos, which, by the way, I’ve often been told are the best flower photos someone’s seen.
+It’s about the road I traveled from my first flower photo which was done for fun, to making a business of selling note cards and wall art featuring my flower photos, which, by the way, I’ve often been told are the best flower photos someone’s seen.
 In a later post I’ll write about the focus-stacking technique I use in order to render all parts of the flower in focus, something which until the advent of digital photography wasn’t possible.

 I began making my flower note cards at the request of a local florist to whom I’d been showing my photos.
 I’d taken to walking to a coffee shop about 1.5 miles from where live and I began photographing flowers growing in my neighbors’ gardens along the way.
 My neighborhood has a lot of nice gardens with beautiful flowers.
 The florist was next door to the coffee shop and I’d stop in to look at their flowers and chat with the owner, sometimes asking her to identify a flower I’d photographed in the neighborhood.

 This same florist asked me to make her some cards.
 A request which I resisted for some number of months because I didn’t expect there would be a way to do so profitably.
 After numerous requests I agreed to look into the feasibility of making some.